Pigeon racing: History

 Pigeons are the oldest domesticated bird.
 The predecessors of modern-day racing pigeons were pigeons bred for their homing ability, primarily to carry messages.
 "Pigeon posts" have been established all over the world and while mainly used in the military, some are still in service today.
-Modern pigeon racing originated in Belgium in the mid 19th century.
+Modern pigeon racing originated in Belgium in the mid-19th century.
 Racing pigeons were first developed in Belgium and England at the same time.
 They are the result of crossing of a number of other breeds, primarily the Smerle, French Cumulet, English Carrier, Dragoon, and the Horseman (now lost).
 From the high-flying Cumulet, the Homer received its endurance and its ability to fly for hours on end without tiring.
 From the Carrier, it inherited the ability to find its way home from great distances.

 The sport was aided by several new technologies of the era.
-The advent of the railroad permitted pigeons to be sent to distant release points quickly and at modest cost.
+The advent of railways permitted pigeons to be sent to distant release points quickly and at modest cost.
 In addition, the creation of mass-produced, sophisticated timing clocks brought accurate and secure timing to the sport.
-These clocks were designed with special compartments where an entry band, removed from the returning race bird was placed.
+These clocks were designed with special compartments where an entry band, removed from the returning bird, was placed.
 When struck, the clock recorded the time and also placed the band in a compartment that could only be opened by race officials.

-The importance of homing pigeons in the centuries before electronic communications, such as the telegraph and telephone, is seldom recognised.
-However, the Reuters News Agency, the world's largest information provider, began as a pigeon service carrying closing stock prices between Belgium and Germany, basically between the western and eastern terminus of the telegraph in Europe.
+Before electronic communications, such as the telegraph and telephone, Reuters, the world's largest news agency, began as a pigeon service carrying closing stock prices between Belgium and Germany.
+This was basically between the western and eastern terminus of the telegraph in Europe.

 The most expensive pigeon ever sold was "New Kim" which was purchased for $US1.9 million by a bidder from China in November 2020.

 Racing

 Pigeon racing has been described as the "sport with a single starting gate and a thousand finish lines."
 In short, competing birds are taken from their lofts and must race home.
 The time taken and distance are recorded and the fastest bird is declared the winner.
 Races are generally between 100 km and 1000 km in distance.
-In the United States flights of up to 1800 km have been recorded.
+In the United States, flights of up to 1800 km have been recorded.

 Provided it survives the many hazards associated with racing, a single pigeon could compete from about six months of age and still be in competition at over ten years of age.
-Such feats are uncommon, however, and the average racing career rarely exceeds three years.
+Such feats are uncommon; the average racing career spans three to four years.
 Hazards can also come from weather conditions on the day of the race.
 Pigeons can become grounded and disoriented, and therefore not finish the race.